bit-apps-pro/bit-assist-wp/readme.txt

 After creating a widget click on the three dots and go to the edit option, you will find the Add Channel button.
 Click on the button and choose your favourite channel like Call, Custom Channel, Custom Iframe, Custom Form, Discord, Facebook Messenger, FAQ, Google Map, Instagram, Knowledge base, Line, Linkedin, Skype, Slack, SMS, Snapchat, Tawk, Telegram, TikTok, Twitter, Viber, Waze, Wechat, WhatsApp, WooCommerce Pinterest, Signal, Wp Search and YouTube and create the channel.

-= Is there any Live Chat Live Support channel in Bit Assist ? = There is no dedicated live chat channel from bit assis but you can use Tawk LiveChat or Live Chat button, Messenger Live Chat Live Support Button, Tidio Live Chat, Crisp Live Chat, Intercom Live chat Live Support button, to communicate with your visitors.
+= Is there any Live Chat Live Support channel in Bit Assist ? = There is no dedicated live chat channel from bit assis but you can use Tawk LiveChat or Live Chat button, Live Support Button, Tidio Live Chat, Crisp Live Chat, Intercom Live chat Live Support button, to communicate with your visitors.
 You can add the Tawk (tawk.to) channel to your chat widget and enable Live Chat (LiveChat) with your website visitors.
 By adding this channel, you can engage in LiveChat or (Live Chat) sessions with your visitors, answering their queries in real-time and providing them with the best customer support chat experience possible.

 = Can I send data through webhook from custom form to other platform? = You can send data through webhook from Bit Assist's custom form to Flowmattic, AutomatorWP, Uncanny Automator, WP Fusion, Sperse.io, Thrive Automator, WP Webhook, Advanced Form Integration, Make, Integrately, Ifttt, Pabbly, N8N, Tray.IO, Flowmatic WP etc.